cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

     |> Parser
 ```

-The many function aim is like an unfold on List,
+The aim of many function is like an unfold on List,
 so while there is no error aggregate result to a list and return the list on the first error

 ```